Josh Joplin

 Josh Joplin (born Joshua David Blum on January 1, 1972) is an American singer, songwriter, as well as music and film producer.
-He has founded the bands Josh Joplin Group and Among The Oak & Ash.
+He has founded the bands Josh Joplin Group and Among the Oak & Ash.
 His song "Camera One" was the first independent release to hit #1 at Triple A radio.
 His song "Blue Skies Again" was recorded by Jessica Lea Mayfield for her Nonesuch debut Tell Me.
 Pitchfork praised it as, "simple, the infectious chorus makes it a standout...it's also a sunny, reassuring song."
 Joplin has toured extensively in North America, Europe, and Australia, and has recorded several albums with different bands.

 Life and career

 Born in Washington, DC, Joplin grew up in Lancaster County, Pennsylvania.
 His family relocated to Columbia, Maryland, when he was thirteen.
 Josh attended Sandy Spring Friends School and learned from his headmaster in the seventh grade how to play guitar.
 He quit the school's Community House program in the ninth grade and finished the year at Hammond High School.
 He briefly returned before dropping out of high school altogether.
 At the age of sixteen, Joplin successfully passed the GED and earned his Maryland high school diploma.

-Inspired by William Least Heat-Moon's travelogue Blue Highways and Woody Guthrie's Bound for Glory, Joplin picked up his guitar and left home in a 1976 Volkswagen camper van and spent two years on and off the road, before settling in Denver, Colorado.
 His first professional job in music was as the runner for folk/blues legend Dave Van Ronk's concert at Swallow Hill Music Association.
 They hired him later the same year to open for Bill Staines.

 Joplin's interest in folk music began in earnest after hearing Bob Dylan's The Times They Are a-Changin', and Phil Ochs' Gunfight at Carnegie Hall.
 He recorded an Ochs cover, "I Ain't a Marchin' Anymore", on his first record, Facts of Fortune for Sleepless Nights Records, a DC record label, founded by Mr. Issa (Diao) of Good Clean Fun.
 Joplin released his first album in 1989, titled A Present for Hitler.
 Geoffrey Himes gave Joplin his very first notice, in the Columbia Flier, in 1990.

 Atlanta

-Having stayed a short time in New York City, Joplin heard Kevn Kinney on WFUV and bought his record, MacDougal Blues.
+Having stayed a short time in New York City, Joplin heard Kevn Kinney on WFUV radio and bought his first record, MacDougal Blues.
 This convinced him to relocate to Atlanta.
 He played mostly solo shows for tips at Sylvia's Atomic Cafe, a Candler Park neighborhood landmark.
 It was here that Josh met fellow songwriter Kelly Hogan, who worked there as a cook and played in The Jody Grind.
 He also met Shawn Mullins at the cafe.
 Upon seeing Five-Eight opening for The Jody Grind, Joplin began to look for a band of his own.